Migrate Search & Navigation features to Graph

 - Use comma-separated values for bidirectional synonyms.

-- Synonyms are defined per language and per slot.
+- Define synonyms per language and per slot.

 bike, bicycle, cycle